Mother of six boys and five girls! Who was Princess Kubo, Date Masamune's grandmother? [Fukushima Prefecture and Miyagi Prefecture]

 She married Date Sanemoto, the third son of Date Tanemune.

-Since Sanemoto was Harumune's younger brother, Kyoseiin married her uncle.
+Since Sanemoto was Harumune's younger brother, this means that Kyōseiin married her uncle.

-She gave birth to Date Shigezane, who is known for being a good advisor to Masamune.
+She gave birth to Date Shigezane, who is known for his excellent support of Masamune.

-By the way, how should we describe the relationship between Masamune and Shigezane?
+By the way, how should we describe the relationship between Masamune and Narizane?

-From the perspective of Shigezane's mother, Kyoseiin, Masamune, the son of her brother Terumune, was her nephew, so he was Shigezane's cousin.
+From the perspective of Narizane's mother, Kyōseiin, Masamune, being the son of her brother Terumune, is her nephew, making him Narizane's cousin.

-However, from the perspective of Shigezane's father, Sanemoto, Terumune was her nephew (and brother-in-law), so Masamune was Shigezane's cousin-nephew (child of his cousin).
+However, from the perspective of Narizane's father, Sanemoto, Terumune is his nephew (and brother-in-law), so Masamune is Narizane's cousin-nephew (the son of his cousin).

-In other words, Masamune was Shigezane's maternal cousin as well as his paternal cousin-nephew.
+In other words, Masamune is both Narizane's maternal cousin and paternal cousin-nephew.

-It's confusing, so I feel like it would be better to just say they were cousins.
+It's a bit complicated, so I suppose it would be better to just say cousin.

 Third daughter: Princess Masuho

-She married Koyanagawa Morimune, a member of a branch of the Date clan who was based in what is now Yanagawa-cho, Date City.
+She married Koyanagawa Morimune, a branch of the Date clan who was based in what is now Yanagawa-cho, Date City.

 Third son: Rusu Masakage

-He was adopted by Rusu Akimune, the lord of Iwakiri Castle (present-day Sendai, Miyagi Prefecture), and succeeded him.
+He was adopted by Akimune Rusu, the lord of Iwakiri Castle (present-day Sendai City, Miyagi Prefecture), and succeeded him.

-However, when Toyotomi Hideyoshi attacked the Hojo clan in Odawara in 1590, Rusu Masakage did not participate and his territory was confiscated.
+However, when Toyotomi Hideyoshi attacked the Hojo clan of Odawara in 1590, Masakage Rusu did not participate in the battle, and his territory was confiscated.

 Fourth son: Akimitsu Ishikawa

-He was adopted by Ishikawa Harumitsu, the lord of Miashi Castle (present-day Ishikawa Town, Fukushima Prefecture), and succeeded him.
+He was adopted by Ishikawa Harumitsu, the lord of Mitsuashi Castle (present-day Ishikawa Town, Fukushima Prefecture), and succeeded him.

-The "Aki" character in his name was bestowed upon him by Ashikaga Yoshiaki, the last shogun of the Muromachi shogunate.
+The character "Akira" in his name was bestowed upon him by Ashikaga Yoshiaki, the last shogun of the Muromachi shogunate.

-After being oppressed by the Satake, Ashina, and Tamura clans, he came under the influence of the Satake clan, which led to his conflict with Date Masamune.
+He was constantly pressured by the Satake, Ashina, and Tamura clans, and as a result of falling under the influence of the Satake clan, he came into conflict with Date Masamune.

-He eventually surrendered to Masamune and was given Sukagawa Castle (where his sister, Princess Anan, had been married).
+Eventually, he surrendered to Masamune and was given Sukagawa Castle (the home of his sister, Ananhime).

-Akimitsu also had his territory confiscated because he did not participate in Toyotomi Hideyoshi's campaign against Odawara, and became a subordinate of Masamune.
+Akimitsu also had his territory confiscated because he did not participate in Toyotomi Hideyoshi's siege of Odawara, and he became a subordinate of Masamune.

 Fourth daughter: Princess Hiko

-She married Ashina Morioki, who was based in Aizu, but lost him at the time of his death.
-She
+She married Ashina Morioki, who was based in Aizu, but he died.
+She then

-became the legal wife of Moritaka, who was adopted by Morioki's father.
+became the principal wife of Moritaka, who was the adopted heir of Morioki's father.

-As Moritaka was the child of Harumune's eldest daughter, Ananhime, and Nikaido Moriyoshi, as mentioned earlier, Hikohime remarried her nephew.
-However, she lost both
+Moritaka was the son of Ananhime, the eldest daughter of Harumune (who has already been mentioned), and Nikaido Moriyoshi, so Hikohime remarried her nephew.
+However, she outlived both

-Moritaka and Moritaka's surviving son, Kameomaru, and she herself died young.
+Moritaka and his son Kameomaru, and she herself died young.

 Fifth daughter: Hojuin